Commonwealth child sex offences

 The transitional provision provides ss 16AAA and 16AAB apply where the “relevant conduct” was “engaged in” on or after 23 June 2020: Crimes Legislation Amendment (Sexual Crimes Against Children and Community Protection Measures) Act 2020, Sch 6, item 3.

 The High Court in Hurt v The King [2024] HCA 8 held the transitional provision is concerned with “acts rather than the results of those acts or the circumstances in which they occur”: [12]–[15]; [80]–[81].
-Accordingly, the High Court found s 16AAB applied to a s 474.22A(1) offence of accessing CAM where an offender had possession of it after 23 June 2023, but accessed some of the material prior to 23 June 2023: [11]; [82]–[84].
+Accordingly, the High Court found s 16AAB applied to a s 474.22A(1) offence of possess CAM accessed using a carriage service where the offender had possession of it after 23 June 2020, but accessed some/all of it before that date: [11]; [82]–[84].

 Applying the mandatory minimum penalty